ArthurEmidio/Tune-Notifier/README.md

 [An example of a notification](http://i1052.photobucket.com/albums/s446/ArthurEmidio/1d556f9c.png).

 ## Can I try it first without having to compile it?
 Sure, [here it is](https://github.com/ArthurEmidio/Tune-Notifier/blob/master/docs/Tune%20Notifier.zip?raw=true) a .zip that includes the app.
+You can also have access to this file in the [docs folder](https://github.com/ArthurEmidio/Tune-Notifier/tree/master/docs).

 ## Why open source it?
 I believe that by making the code available to other developers, Tune Notifier can get even better (by performance enhancements, great new features, and etc.).